weaviate/weaviate/gsi/README.md

 ## Gemini Fast Vector Search

-The Weaviate Gemini Plugin interfaces directly with GSI's Fast Vector Search library.
+The Weaviate Gemini Plugin interfaces directly with GSI's Fast Vector Search (FVS) REST web service.

 We benchmarked an FVS system with 4 Gemini APU hardware acceleration boards.
 Please see this README for those detailed results.
+We've provided code and instructions so you can reproduce these results on your system.

 ## Gemini Plugin vs Weaviate's Native HNSW